MohWasil/AI-Based_Air-Quality-Prediction-and-Classification_System/README.md

   * **Lag & Rolling** for making history the dataset. and other methods.

  **3. 🤖 Models Used:**
- Models selected for the project is RandomForest for classification and TSMixer for Regression. in addition to this Reinforcment learning PPO model is used to make more robust unexpected features in the future.
+ Different models were tested such as XGBoost, LSTM and many others but selected for the project is RandomForest for classification and TSMixer for Regression.

 ## Getting Started 🚀